Wang-Yue/CamillaDSP-Monitor/ARCHITECTURE.md

 ---

 ## Abstract
-This paper presents the design, implementation, and performance evaluation of a high-performance alternative digital signal processing (DSP) engine written in C (`CDSP`) and Swift (`SwiftDSP`).
+This paper presents the design, implementation, and performance evaluation of a high-performance alternative digital signal processing (DSP) engine written in C (`CDSP`).
 Specialized for macOS and Apple Silicon, the engine achieves seamless drop-in compatibility with the upstream Rust-based *CamillaDSP* by implementing the exact same configuration schemas and WebSocket control APIs.
 By replacing generic, platform-agnostic concurrency and vectorization structures with custom wait-free single-producer single-consumer (SPSC) queues, platform-native semaphores, Grand Central Dispatch (GCD), and Apple's Accelerate (vDSP) framework, our architecture delivers up to 1.77x faster filter execution, 1.73x faster resampling throughput, and 1.25x faster raw end-to-end loopback processing.
 Furthermore, our design enforces strict real-time safety, eliminating memory allocations, deallocations, and blocking disk I/O on the audio thread during live configuration reloads.

 ---